owenCocjin/BashTools/README.md

 ## Installation:

 Run the `install.sh` script as root **WHILE IN REPO DIRECTORY!** Root is really only required if you don't change the default path (/usr/local/bin).
 To set a home path, edit the `install.sh` script and change `temp_path` to whatever you want the symlink to run through.
+If you run as root user (not just sudo), make sure the repo itself is somewhere accessible by all accounts!

 <br/>